-- Adenocarcinomas develop from glandular cells, which form part of the lining of many organs.
+- Adenocarcinoma develops from glandular cells, which form part of the lining of many organs.

 - Common primary sites include the breast, colon, prostate, stomach, pancreas, liver and lungs.

-- These carcinomas develop from squamous cells, which are thin, flat cells normally found on the surface of the skin or the lining of certain organs.
+- This carcinoma develops from squamous cells, which are thin, flat cells normally found on the surface of the skin or the lining of certain organs.

 - Common primary sites include the head and neck area, skin, oesophagus, lungs, vagina and cervix.

-- About 5% of people with CUP have squamous cell carcinomas.
+- About 5% of people with CUP have an undifferentiated neoplasm.

-- These carcinomas develop from specialised nerve cells that sometimes produce hormones.
+- This carcinoma develops from specialised nerve cells that sometimes produce hormones.

 - Common primary sites include the pancreas and gastrointestinal tract.

-- About 3% of people with CUP have neuroendocrine carcinomas.
+- About 3% of people with CUP have a neuroendocrine carcinoma.

 - CUP, or cancer of unknown primary, is a secondary cancer that has spread from somewhere else in the body, but it's not clear where in the body it started.
 The secondary cancer can be identified, but not the primary.

-- It is also called tumour of unknown origin (TUO), metastatic malignancy of unknown primary, or occult primary cancer.
+- It is also called metastasis of unknown origin (MUO), metastatic malignancy of unknown primary, or occult primary cancer.